nus-cs2103-AY2324S1/ip/docs/README.md

 - Deadline
 - Event

-### View Tasks
+### 2. View Tasks

-View all the tasks that you have added using Bart.
-You can view complete and incomplete Tasks, and your tasks are sorted!
+View all the tasks that you have added:
+- in chronological order
+- in alphabetical order

+You can view complete and incomplete Tasks!

-### Delete Tasks
+### 3. Delete Tasks

-Delete Tasks that have become dead and/or obsolete to declutter! 🔥
+Delete Tasks that have become dead and/or obsolete to declutter using the `delete` command! 🔥

-### Mark Tasks
+### 4. Mark Tasks

+Mark Tasks as:
+- completed
+- incomplete

-Mark Tasks as completed or incomplete to keep track of what tasks are pending completion 😄
+Keep track of what tasks are pending completion 😄

-### Find Tasks
+### 5. Find Tasks

 Too many Tasks to do?
 Easily find the task that you're looking for 😲

+### 5. End Chat

+ Done Talking to Bart?
+Simply Enter a command and bid farewell!

 ## Usage